seokinj/seokinj.github.io/content/authors/admin/_index.md

 ---

 **About me**
 I'm a security/privacy engineer with hands-on experience in Incident Response, Cyber Threat Intelligence, Malware Analysis, and Vulnerability Assessment.
-I've delivered tangible results across both technical security operations and privacy regulations—for example, leading national-level incident responses against state-sponsored cyber threats, building forensic processes for government investigations, and strengthening privacy enforcement frameworks at a national authority.
+I've delivered tangible results across both technical security and privacy regulations—for example, leading national-level incident responses against state-sponsored cyber threats, building forensic processes for government investigations, and strengthening privacy enforcement frameworks at a national authority.
 With experience spanning national defense and a government privacy agency, I'm motivated to tackle global-scale challenges where engineering and regulation come together to build secure and privacy-preserving systems.

 **Honors & Awards**
 * Commendation for Contribution to Personal Data Protection - Personal Information Protection Commission(PIPC), 2024